Publisher: Simon Pulse

 Source/Format: Edelweiss (Thank you, S&S!) || e-galley

-[I received this book for review from the publisher.
+[I received this book from the publisher.
 This in no way affects the thoughts expressed in my review.]

 Emma is tired of being good.
 Always the dutiful daughter to an overprotective father, she is the antithesis of her mother -- whose name her dad won't even say out loud.
 That's why meeting Siobhan is the best thing that ever happened to her...and the most dangerous.
 Because Siobhan is fun and alluring and experienced and lives on the edge.
 In other words, she's everything Emma is not.